Max Schrems: Schrems I

 On 2 December 2015, Schrems resubmitted his original complaint against Facebook with the Irish Data Protection Commissioner.
 He also sent similar complaints to the Hamburg and Belgian Data Protection Authorities, which both claim jurisdiction over Facebook.
-The complaints are designed to enforce the CJEU judgement on Facebook, which presently does not rely on Safe Harbor for its data transfers.
+The complaints are designed to enforce the ECJ judgement on Facebook, which presently does not rely on Safe Harbor for its data transfers.
 Instead Facebook relies on pre-approved contractual agreements called "model clauses".
-Schrems argues that these agreements also incorporate exceptions for cases of illegal mass surveillance, and thus that the CJEU ruling applies to these agreements as well.
+Schrems argues that these agreements also incorporate exceptions for cases of illegal mass surveillance, and thus that the ECJ ruling applies to these agreements as well.
 The Irish Data Protection Commissioner took the view that Schrems had raised "well-founded" objections, but that it needs further guidance from the CJEU to determine the complaint.

 After the proceedings in February/March 2017, Ms Justice Costello of the Irish High Court delivered the executive summary on 3 October 2017, referring the case to the CJEU.

 "Neither the introduction of the Privacy Shield Ombudsperson mechanism nor the provisions of Article 4 of the SCC decisions eliminate the well-founded concerns raised by the DPC in relation to the adequacy of the protection afforded to EU data subjects whose personal data is wrongfully interfered with by the intelligence services of the United States once their personal data has been transferred for processing to the United States."